 |people||blacks, African Americans, Negroes, whites, Caucasian, Hispanic, Asian, Native American...|

 |place of interest||country, city, or other location name...|

 Academic Search Complete is a database of magazine and journal articles.
-You can limit your search to pull up only scholarly (peer-reviewed) articles right from the start or search broadly.
+You can limit your search to only magazine articles using the limit on the left of the results.

 Putting one term in each search box works best:

 I can explore my results list, looking for articles that are on-topic and available, and add more terms to narrow my search.